-Under the UK’s Electronic Travel Authorisation (ETA) scheme, certain travellers, including non-visa nationals and Creative Worker visa holders, will have to secure authorisation in advance of coming to the UK.
+Under the UK’s Electronic Travel Authorisation (ETA) scheme, certain travellers, including non-visa nationals, including those entering the UK under the Creative Worker Concession or to transit, will have to secure authorisation in advance of coming to the UK.

 What is an ETA?

-The ETA, or system for Electronic Travel Authorisation, is a new security system being introduced in the UK for foreign nationals to be screened prior to travel and will be electronically linked to the recipient’s passport.
-The ETA will be similar to the Electronic System for Travel Authorization, also known as ESTA, used for travel to the USA.
+The ETA (Electronic Travel Authorisation) is the UK’s new security system under which certain visitors must be pre-screened prior to travel.
+Authorisation is then electronically linked to the recipient’s passport.
+The ETA is similar to the Electronic System for Travel Authorization, also known as ESTA, used for travel to the USA.

 Under the existing rules in the UK, hundreds of thousands of foreign nationals, known as non-visa nationals, are currently permitted to travel to the UK without a visa.